joshstevens19/rrelayer/README.md

 ## TODO List

-- Change the TS sdk to work with the changes in the playground
 - Finish documentation
 - AI write go and python SDK
 - Internal documentation in the README.MD throughout